bluezald/angular-playground/Overview.md

 ### AOT Compiler (Ahead of Time Compiler)
 - compiler converts your Angular HTML and TypeScript code into efficient JavaScript code during the build phase before the browser downloads and runs that code.
 Compiling your application during the build process provides a faster rendering in the browser.

-## Tips, Tricks and Gotchas
-- Decorators are new type of syntax
-- Custom Pipes
-- RxJS

-### Tips
-- Use CLI
-- Follow Style Guide
-- Do sorting, filtering in your component
-- Learn Typescript
-- Learn Ngrx
-- Learn webpack
-- Use Lazy Loading
-- Use VS Code
-- Don't touch the DOM directly

-***

 ## Decorator
 - function that adds metadata to a class, its members or its method arguments